VimukthiRajapaksha/ssd-assignment2-oauth/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [Java](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), and [Maven](https://maven.apache.org/download.cgi) installed on your computer.
-From your command line or CMD:
+From your command line:

 ```bash
 # Clone this repository